-When You Get An Enclosure Or Hard Top From Foster’s Yacht Service, You Get A Durable, Custom Addition That’s Designed To Match Your Vessel Perfectly
+When You Get An Enclosure Or a Fiberglass Hard Top From Foster’s Yacht Service, You Get A Durable, Custom Addition That’s Designed To Match Your Vessel Perfectly

 We provide options and ideas regarding what would be the perfect complement to your yacht.
 This includes considerations through the entire process – from the style, design, material, all the way down to the final gel coat finish.

-Our Process To Achieving The Perfect Fit For Your Hard Top or Enclosure
+Our Process To Achieving The Perfect Fit For Your Boat Hard Top or Boat Enclosure